-5 Determinants of Household Defaults in the UK, Germany and the US
+5. Determinants of Household Defaults in the U.K., Germany and the U.S.

-The time series behaviour of household default rates within individual countries can usefully complement the evidence described so far, for three distinct reasons.
+The time series behavior of household default rates within individual countries can usefully complement the evidence described so far, for three distinct reasons.
 First, time series data for the same country are immune from the problem of international data comparability.
-Second, they enable us to get evidence on the changes in indebtedness and insolvencies after major bankruptcy law reforms, such as the 1978 reform of the US.
-Personal Bankruptcy code, and the 2000 reform of German bankruptcy procedures.
-Third, they can throw light on the interactions between household indebtedness, insolvencies and macroeconomic variables such as the unemployment rate and the real interest rate.
+Second, they enable us to get evidence on the changes in indebtedness and insolvencies after major bankruptcy law reforms, such as the 1978 reform of the U.S. Personal Bankruptcy code, and the 2000 reform of German bankruptcy procedures.
+Third, they can throw light on the dynamic interactions between household indebtedness, insolvencies and macroeconomic variables such as the unemployment rate and the real interest rate.
 However, extended time series for household debt and defaults exist only for very few countries.

-In this section, we focus on the UK, Germany and the US.
-The insolvency rate is defined as the ratio of borrowers in default to the total number of borrowers.
-For the US, we estimate the number of borrowers from the Survey of Consumer Finances (interpolating values between survey years).
-For the UK and Germany, we could not find comparable data, so that insolvencies are scaled by the total population.
-The Appendix describes the variables used in the estimation for each country.
+In this section, we focus on the U.K., Germany and the U.S. The insolvency rate is defined as the ratio of borrowers in default and the total number of borrowers.
+For the U.S., we estimate the number of borrowers from the 1983-2007 Survey of Consumer Finances

+(interpolating values between survey years).
+For the U.K. and Germany, we could not find comparable data, so that insolvencies are scaled by the total population.